 A ‘Space Weather Industry Protocol’ (SWIP) is currently being drafted by NESO and stakeholders.

-The SWIP workgroup has recognised a risk that some Generators and Interconnectors may potentially alter the operational status of some assets.
+The SWIP workgroup has recognised a risk that some Generators and Interconnector Owners may potentially alter the operational status of some assets.
 For example, some assets may cease operations whilst others might reduce output or flow.

 This change in operational status could lead to a shortfall in electricity supply or instability of the GB electricity system.

-To mitigate this risk, NESO will need to understand the intended positions of Interconnectors and Generators in the event of a severe space weather event to ensure the system can be effectively managed in real-time.
+To mitigate this risk, NESO will need to understand the intended positions of Interconnector Owners and Generators in the event of a severe space weather event to ensure the system can be effectively managed in real-time.

 The Proposer explained that following initial discussions with industry at the SWIP Workgroup and the Grid Code Development Forum, two possible routes for the proposal were identified: